Verify MetaMask wallet controlfor financial workflows

 Yes.
 Verification schedules can require the user to sign again on a recurring cadence, such as monthly.
 Due windows and overdue actions can be configured for ongoing assurance.

-No. Accredifi is a verification infrastructure layer.
+No. Accredifi verifies wallet control without taking custody.
 Funds remain in the user's wallet, and no asset transfer is required to complete verification.

 Still have questions?